C-Stew/SkyrimSE-Modlist/index.md

 # **C Stew’s Skyrim SE Modlist v1.0 [WIP]**
 ## Foreword
+This page serves as a complete guide to use the same mods I do, beginning from a vanilla (un-modded) Skyrim SE Installation.
+It covers everything from downloading mods to optimizing load order to increasing stability.

 This mod list uses the **now outdated 1.5.97 version** of Skyrim SE.
 If you have updated to or are using the Anniversary Edition, use [this mod](https://www.nexusmods.com/skyrimspecialedition/mods/57618) to downgrade to the compatible SE version.
 It is also incompatible with Skyrim: Legendary Edition, the original game with all DLC Add-ons, and Skyrim VR, the Virtual Reality version of Skyrim SE, due to many mods not supporting those versions of the game.

 This mod list uses ESO & UI’s [SKYRIM SE MICRO MOD LIST – V1.2](https://eso-ui.com/skyrim-se-micro-list/) as a base.
 However, my list includes several changes to exclude certain mod features and incorporate compatibility patches.
 I also include some personal favorites to replace a few excluded features, annoyances, and to improve aspects their list doesn't cover.
 Their install instructions are also lacking, that is to say non-exsistent, making it impossibly difficult to match their settings.